natelaclaire/cis338/class-1/6-set-up-notes.md

 Next up, we are going to create a "cis338" directory under the "www" directory in your CIS Student Server account.

-Finally, you'll use your MySQL credentials and make sure that you can sign into phpMyAdmin on the CIS Student Server.
+Then you'll use your MySQL credentials and make sure that you can sign into phpMyAdmin on the CIS Student Server.

 Once you are done with these steps, complete this quiz to share the name of your SFTP and SSH clients, your success creating your course folder on the CIS Student Server, and your success logging into phpMyAdmin.